-Andrew Earle Simpson (D.M., Indiana University, M.M., Boston University, B.M., Butler University), composer, pianist, and organist, is a professor at the Benjamin T. Rome School of Music of The Catholic University of America in Washington, DC and Head of the division of Theory-Composition.
+Andrew Earle Simpson (D.M.A, Indiana University, M.M., Boston University, B.M., Butler University), composer, pianist, and organist, is a professor at the Departments of Music of The Catholic University of America in Washington, DC and Head of the division of Theory-Composition.
 A composer of opera, silent film, orchestral, chamber, and choral music, he explores how music interacts with other arts, in concert and on stage.
 Both his concert and theatrical works make multi-faceted connections with literature, visual art, or film, reflecting his fundamental interest in linking music intimately with the wider world (an approach which Simpson calls “humanistic” music).
 Dr. Simpson’s creative work follows four principal threads of interest: humanistic music (with a particular interest in Greco-Roman antiquity and modern Greece); silent film music; theatrical music (including opera); and folk music (with emphasis on American folk styles).
 He also has a research interest in the music of contemporary Greek composer Mikis Theodorakis.

 Silent film, as a nexus of drama, visual art, and music, is an ideal genre for Simpson’s multi-disciplinary explorations.
 An increasingly active silent film musician, Prof. Simpson is Resident Film Accompanist for the National Gallery of Art and House Accompanist for the Library of Congress’ Mt.
 Pony Theater.
 He has also performed original film scores at the Giornate del Cinema Muto in Pordenone, Italy, the Sala Cecelia Meireles in Rio de Janeiro, Brazil, the Kennedy Center in Washington, DC, the New York Public Library, the J. Paul Getty Villa in Los Angeles, New York’s Lincoln Center, and many other venues.
 He is also co-founder of the Snark Ensemble, a group devoted to creating and performing new scores for silent film, theater, and dance.